 GDP Annual Growth Rate in Morocco averaged 4.05 percent from 1999 until 2019, reaching an all time high of 9.30 percent in the second quarter of 2006 and a record low of 0.50 percent in the fourth quarter of 1999.
 This page provides the latest reported value for - Morocco GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Haut Commissariat au Plan

-GDP Annual Growth Rate in Morocco is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Morocco to stand at 3.60 in 12 months time.
-In the long-term, the Morocco GDP Annual Growth Rate is projected to trend around 3.80 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Morocco is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Morocco to stand at 3.80 in 12 months time.
+In the long-term, the Morocco GDP Annual Growth Rate is projected to trend around 3.80 percent in 2021 and 3.60 percent in 2022, according to our econometric models.